fatma18F/3DSSL-SS24_Generalizable3DHeadReconstruction/README.md

 ```shell
 3DSSL_SS24_Team1_report.pdf
 ```
-for more details about experiment setup and project details.
+for more details about experimental setup and project details.

 # Source
 Modified repo of Gaussian Splatting and 3DSSL demo